gregrickaby/swr-examples/README.md

 # SWR Examples

-[SWR](https://swr.now.sh/) is an awesome [React Hooks](https://reactjs.org/docs/hooks-intro.html) library for remote data fetching, maintained by [Vercel](https://vercel.com).
+[SWR](https://swr.now.sh/) is an awesome [React Hooks](https://reactjs.org/docs/hooks-intro.html) for remote data fetching, maintained by [Vercel](https://vercel.com).

 [![Edit gregrickaby/swr-examples](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/gregrickaby/swr-examples/tree/master/?fontsize=14&hidenavigation=1&theme=dark)

 **Why this repo?**

 The examples listed on the SWR website (and Github) are great, but for brevity, the examples omit small bits and don't actually "do anything".
-I struggled to understand a few of them, so I put this repo together in hopes that it will help others. 🍻
+I struggled to understand a few of them, so I put this repo together to further my understanding, and I hope that it will help others. 🍻

 ### Table of Contents